uvarc/workshop-site/content/lesson/fiji-omero.md

 ---

 ### Connecting to OMERO
 In order to get full access to OMERO's programming interface, we will now use a more advanced approach to establish an authenticated connection with the OMERO database.
-We need to instances of three classes: `LoginCredientials`, `SimpleLogger`, and `Gateway`.
+We need instances of three classes: `LoginCredientials`, `SimpleLogger`, and `Gateway`.
 The central one for the configuration is `LoginCredentials` which has to be initialized with user specific credentials and database host information.

 Our script would not be very useful or secure if we had to hardcode these values.
-Fortunately we can use the [SciJava@Parameter][https://imagej.net/Script_Parameters] annotation to prompt the script user for the relevant information
+Fortunately we can use the [SciJava@Parameter](https://imagej.net/Script_Parameters) annotation to prompt the script user for the relevant information
 ```
 #@ String (label="Omero User") username
 #@ String (label="Omero Password", style="password") password
 #@ String (label="Omero Server", value="omero.hpc.virginia.edu") server
-#@ Integer (label="Omero Port", value=4064) server_port
+#@ Integer (label="Omero Port", value=4064) port
 ```

-These four lines at the top of our scripts are sufficient to prompt the user for information that will be populated in the `username`, `password`, `server`, and `port` variables.
-With these variables in place, we can now establish a connection to the OMERO database server.
+These four lines at the top of our scripts are sufficient to create a dialog window that prompts the user for information that will be populated in the `username`, `password`, `host`, and `port` variables.
+With these variables in place we can now establish a connection to the OMERO database server.

 ```
 cred = LoginCredentials()
 if group_id != -1:
     cred.setGroupID(group_id)
 cred.getServer().setHostname(server)
-cred.getServer().setPort(server_port)
+cred.getServer().setPort(port)
 cred.getUser().setUsername(username)
 cred.getUser().setPassword(password)
 simpleLogger = SimpleLogger()